Danila-Pechenev/InstructionAnalysisFramework/README.md

 on DockerHub.
 If the dockerfile has not been modified since the last GitHub Actions workflow, the image is not reassembled.
-At the next stage, data is collected on all distributions in parallel: in each distribution, an image is loaded from DockerHub, a Docker container is launched, and a Python script is run in it that generates a table with data.
+At the next stage, data is collected on all distributions in parallel: in each distribution, an image is loaded from DockerHub, a Docker container is launched, and a program is run in it that generates a table with data.
 The resulting tables are stored in archives  on GitHub Actions as workflow artifacts.
 #### On different platforms